Pornography addiction: signs, causes, and statistics

 - Brain disease: Certain conditions such as epilepsy and dementia may cause damage to parts of the brain responsible for sexual desire.
 Moreover, the treatment of Parkinson’s disease with dopamine can also negatively affect the part of the brain that affects sexual behavior.

-- Underlying mental health conditions: People who are struggling with other addictions or mental health conditions are more likely to use pornography as a form of escape.
+- Underlying mental health conditions: People who are struggling with other forms of addiction or other mental health conditions are more likely to use pornography as a form of escape.
 Certain pornography addiction recovery programs aim to manage symptoms of co-occurring mental health problems for more effective treatment.

 - Biological causes: A person’s unique physiology, genetics, and brain chemistry may make someone more vulnerable to developing harmful addictions to pleasurable activities.